 Violation of this provision or any violation of F.S. §1002.33(24) shall constitute a material breach of the Contract.
 No School or management company employee, or his/her spouse, shall be a member of the Governing Board.
-Violation of this provision or any violation of Sections 112.313(2),(3),(7) and (12) and Section 112.3143, Florida Statutes, by a member of the Board, shall constitute a material breach of this Charter. - 9.
-Any change in governing board membership must be reported to Sponsor in writing within five (5) business days of the changes. - C. The School's Governing Board will publish a calendar, according to the Florida Sunshine year, including the date and time of the meetings and their locations.
+Violation of this provision or any violation of Sections 112.313(2),(3),(7) and (12) and Section 112.3143(3), Florida Statutes, by a member of the Board, shall constitute a material breach of this Charter. - 9.
+Any change in governing board membership must be reported to the Sponsor in writing within five (5) business days of the changes. - C. The School's Governing Board will publish a calendar, according to the Florida Sunshine year, including the date and time of the meetings and their locations.
 All Governing notice to the Sponsor of any changes or cancellation of scheduled meetings, to the extent practical.
-The School agrees to hold meetings at least monthly during the school year.
+The School agrees to hold at least four meetings during the school year. - D. The School agrees to allow reasonable access to its facilities and records to duly authorized representatives of the Sponsor.
+Conversely, the Sponsor agrees to allow reasonable access to its records to duly authorized representatives of the School to the extent allowable by law.